 Stamford United Church will marry at the minister's discretion.
 Wedding celebrations are arranged through the Minister, and the couples are required to meet with the Minister prior to the wedding.

 Funerals are conducted upon request of next of kin of anyone at any time.
 Service is held either at the funeral home or at the church.
 Arrangements are made with the Minister.
-The In-Touch Committee is also available if requested for catering a reception following the service, $6 per person.
+The In-Touch Committee may also be available if requested for catering a reception following the service, $9 per person including food, or $2.50 per person for setup, serve and cleanup.

 Make a joyful noise